Skip to content

 Core Concepts

-A signed JWS (interaction-record+jwt) proving what terms applied and what happened
+A signed JWS (interaction-record+jwt) that proves what happened during an observed interaction

 Kind